Who We Are

 Board of Directors

 Chair - Barbara Keller

 Barbara has been a docent of the Palm Springs Art Museum for 18 years and is also a Trustee, serving on the Executive Committee.
 She is past president of the Museum Associates Council and has acted as chair for key Museum fundraising events.
 In addition, Barbara is a former member of the Board of Trustees of Jewish Family Service of the Desert, where she has served as Honorary Chair of their gala, One Night Only, for 5 years.
 Barbara zealously supports the Anti-Defamation League, the Jewish Federation, and the Human Rights Commission among other worthy charities, and has also served on the Board of Trustees of the McCallum Theatre.
-Barbara has co-chaired the 2009, 2010, 2011 and 2012 Steve Chase Humanitarian Awards galas with her inimitable co-chair Jim Casey and team and Dinner At My Place with the fabulous Steve Kaufer.
+Since 2009, Barbara has co-chaired the Steve Chase Humanitarian Awards galas with her inimitable co-chair Jim Casey and team and Dinner At My Place with the fabulous Steve Kaufer.
 Barbara and her husband, Jerry, own Acqua Pazza and LULU, two California bistros in Rancho Mirage and Palm Springs.

 Vice Chair - Hon.
 Steve Lachs

 Steve Lachs is a retired Superior Court Judge, who currently works as a private judge, providing mediation, arbitration, and other services to clients.
 He was appointed by then-Governor Jerry Brown and was the first openly gay judge in the country.